aaronraff/action.css/README.md

 }
 ```

 Finally you need to add an animation type class.

 See the action.css file for different types of animation.

+Any animations that include a color change can be modified by changing the "background-color" property in the corresponding class.